browserengineering/book/book/embeds.md

 Painting the image is quite straightforward, and uses a new `DrawImage type`.
 There's not much to say, because Skia supports drawing images.
 The only somewhat complicated thing here is the difference between `src_rect` and `dst_rect`.
-The `src_rect` varible indicates a rectangle within the coordinate space of the *image* to raster (in our case we're rastering the whole image, so it'd be `(0, 0, width, height)`).
+The `src_rect` variable indicates a rectangle within the coordinate space of the *image* to raster (in our case we're rastering the whole image, so it'd be `(0, 0, width-of-image, height-of-image)`).
 The `dst_rect` variable is a rectangle in the coordinates of the web page---the position and sizing on the page of the final image.
-(For now, assume theis rectangle has the same width and height, but later we'll see that they can differ.)
+(For now, assume this rectangle has the same width and height, but later we'll see that they can differ.)

 ``` {.python expected=False}
 class DrawImage(DisplayItem):